-(iii)(f) Fire safety and emergency evacuation plans must be posted.

-(g) An emergency preparedness plan shall be written to and include but not limited to tornado, earthquake, flood and blizzard planning as appropriate.:

-(i) Plans for evacuation, shelter-in-place and the possible lockdown of the facility;

-(ii) Procedures for responding to each type of emergency likely in the

-(iii) Children's emergency contact phone numbers and children's attendance records shall be taken outside with children during all fire or emergency drills and evacuations and used to account for all children and staff;

-(iv) Drills shall include practice from all exit locations, at varied times of the day, and during varied activities;

-(v) Children with special needs must be addressed in the plan as soon as they are enrolled in the program; and

-(vi) Procedures must be given to parents in writing and include:

-(A)

-How parents shall be notified in the case of an emergency at

-(B) Relocation site with contact information at that site; and

-(C) Procedures for child reunification or release.

-(h) Non-walking children shall have an opportunitiesy during each day for freedom of movement such as crawling in a safe, clean, open, uncluttered area;

-(i) Each child shall have periodic individual attention appropriate to the age of the child, such as being held, rocked, talked to or hugged;

-(j) All cries of children shall be investigated promptly and responded to appropriately;
+- (ii) Drills shall include practice from all exit locations, at varied times of the day, and during varied activities; - (iii)(f) Fire safety and emergency evacuation plans must be posted. - (g) An emergency preparedness plan shall be written to and include but not limited to tornado, earthquake, flood and blizzard planning as appropriate.: - (i) Plans for evacuation, shelter-in-place and the possible lockdown of the facility; - (ii) Procedures for responding to each type of emergency likely in the area; - (iii) Children's emergency contact phone numbers and children's attendance records shall be taken outside with children during all fire or emergency drills and evacuations and used to account for all children and staff; - (iv) Drills shall include practice from all exit locations, at varied times of the day, and during varied activities; - (v) Children with special needs must be addressed in the plan as soon as they are enrolled in the program; and - (vi) Procedures must be given to parents in writing and include: - (A) How parents shall be notified in the case of an emergency at the facility; - (B) Relocation site with contact information at that site; and - (C) Procedures for child reunification or release. - (h) Non-walking children shall have an opportunities during each day for freedom of movement such as crawling in a safe, clean, open, uncluttered area; - (i) Each child shall have periodic individual attention appropriate to the age of the child, such as being held, rocked, talked to or hugged; - (j) All cries of children shall be investigated promptly and responded to appropriately;

-(k) Inflatable beds must be properly inflated and in good repair and shall not be used for children under the age of twenty-four (24) months.
-When used for children twenty-four (24) months and older, they must be able to raise and lower their heads easily.

-(1) Wet or soiled clothing shall be changed promptly.
-A sufficient supply of clean clothing for emergency use shall be provided;

-(m) Children shall have their own separate bedding for nap/rest time.
+- (k) Inflatable beds must be properly inflated and in good repair and shall not be used for children under the age of twenty-four (24) months.
+When used for children twenty-four (24) months and older, they must be able to raise and lower their heads easily. - (l) Wet or soiled clothing shall be changed promptly.
+A sufficient supply of clean clothing for emergency use shall be provided; - (m) Children shall have their own separate bedding for nap/rest time.
 Cots or pads shall be spaced at least two (2) feet apart on all sides.
-The bedding shall be washed once a week or more often as needed.

-(m) Children shall be provided opportunity for but not required to sleep; and

-(i) Alternative quiet activities shall be provided for children unable to sleep.

-(ii) Children shall have their own separate bedding for nap/rest time.
+The bedding shall be washed once a week or more often as needed. - (m) Children shall be provided opportunity for but not required to sleep; and - (i) Alternative quiet activities shall be provided for children unable to sleep. - (ii) Children shall have their own separate bedding for nap/rest time.
 Cots or pads shall be spaced at least two (2) feet apart on all sides.
-The bedding shall be washed once a week or more often as needed;

-- (n) Floors, walls, and window coverings shall be kept clean; - (o) Staff shall wash their hands:

-(i) After using the toilet or helping a child use a toilet, diaper changing, handling bodily fluid, handling pets, cleaning or handling the garbage; and

-(ii) Before and after diaper changing, handling uncooked food, eating, and giving medication-; and

-(iii) The kitchen sink cannot be used for hand washing after diaper changing.

-(p) Children shall wash their hands: before and after eating, using the toilet, handling pets, playing in sandboxes.

-(i) Before and after eating; and

-(ii) After using the toilet, handling pets and/or playing in sandboxes.

-(q) Toys, table tops, phones, doorknobs, door casings, handles and railings must be cleaned and sanitized once a week or whenever visibly soiled;
+The bedding shall be washed once a week or more often as needed; - (n) Floors, walls, and window coverings shall be kept clean; - (o) Staff shall wash their hands: - (i) After using the toilet or helping a child use a toilet, diaper changing, handling bodily fluid, handling pets, cleaning or handling the garbage; and - (ii) Before and after diaper changing, handling uncooked-food, eating, and giving medication-: and - (iii) The kitchen sink cannot be used for hand washing after diaper changing. - (p) Children shall wash their hands: before and after eating, using the toilet, handling pets, playing in sandboxes. - (p) Children shall wash their hands: - (i) Before and after eating; and - (ii) After using the toilet, handling pets and/or playing in sandboxes. - (q) Toys, table tops, phones, doorknobs, door casings, handles and railings must be cleaned and sanitized once a week or whenever visibly soiled;

+(r Dirty lau ndry shall not be accessible to children: ۱ 1 i Diity iau nui v snan HOL DC accessible to cilitaten.